RedisLabs/redislabs-docs/content/platforms/kubernetes/managing-images.md

 ### Pushing Redis Enterprise images to a private repository

-A Kubernetes deployment uses different images for various purposes:
+A Kubernetes deployment uses a variety of images.
+Some of the important images for a Redis Enterprise Software deployment include:

  * Redis Enterprise
  * bootstrapping a Redis Enterprise cluster node